Agriculture Climate Finance Landscape

-In partnership with Open Capital and Climate Policy Initiative (CPI), the USAID Africa Trade Initiative (ATI) conducted a landscape analysis of climate finance options for agriculture across sub-Saharan Africa.
+Open Capital, in partnership with Climate Policy Initiative (CPI), conducted a landscape analysis of climate finance options for agriculture across sub-Saharan Africa.
 Through extensive analysis, we assessed the status quo, barriers, and identified opportunities to further scale climate finance across the continent.
 The report provides valuable insights into climate finance for agriculture in sub-Saharan Africa, exploring avenues for low-emissions agriculture, and suggesting interventions to facilitate the flow of climate finance.

 To identify opportunities, we first needed to understand the barriers; our research identified a range of both supply- and demand-side barriers to climate finance flows: